sleak-lbl/weekly-emails/items/cudatrain.md

 Following the presentation will be a hands-on session where participants can complete example exercises meant to reinforce the presented concepts.

-Registration for part 5 closes Wednesday, May 6.
-For more information (including registration information) please see
+**Registration for part 5 closes this Wednesday, May 6.** For more information (including registration information) please see
 <https://www.nersc.gov/users/training/events/cuda-atomics-reductions-and-warp-shuffle-part-5-of-9-cuda-training-series/>.

 Other scheduled dates in the series: